Carefully managing distributions from your portfolio during retirement can help you save on taxes, leaving you more money to spend and enjoy.

 As the business cycle ages, opportunities for large market gains are more likely behind us.
 That makes strategies, like income smoothing, that can stretch the savings you do have, all the more important for achieving your retirement goals.

-This article was derived from Wealth Management’s quarterly publication, On Retirement.
+This article was derived from Wealth Management’s publication, On Retirement.
 You can ask your Financial Advisor for the full report.